If you or a loved one have been hurt in a train accident, you may have questions such as:

 Almost every single passenger sustained physical injuries with over 200 hurt and eight killed.

 The FBI, the National Transportation Safety Bureau, and Amtrak all launched immediate investigations into the crash.
 The FBI quickly determined that the accident was not an act of terrorism and removed its team.
 As Amtrak and the NTSB continued their work, they determined that although the train had started to slow down before approaching the turn, it had suddenly accelerated and reached speeds of 106 mph – in a 50 mph zone.

 The engineer driving the train claims to not remember the moments before the crash.
 Initially, eight charges of manslaughter were filed against him, however, all charges were dropped when the cause of the accident was deemed to be “loss of situational awareness”, meaning that the investigators believed that the engineer had been momentarily distracted and had no criminal intent.

-This is just one of many train accidents which have occurred in the United States and it won’t be the last, which is why the law allows the victims of train accidents to pursue a lawsuit which may provide them with the compensation they need.
+This is just one of many train accidents that have occurred in the United States and it won’t be the last, which is why the law allows the victims of train accidents to pursue a lawsuit that may provide them with the compensation they need.

 If you or a loved one have been hurt in a train accident, you may be able to recover significant compensation through a train accident lawsuit.
 A settlement or court award may provide full coverage of:

 The coverage isn’t intended to provide compensation for just past losses – anticipated future losses may also be covered.

 The total amount obtained by a plaintiff depends upon their actual past and future losses.
 This means that in the majority of cases, no two plaintiffs will recover the same amount.
 After reviewing your case, our legal team will be able to provide you with an estimate of how much your case may be worth.